raymondlouie/MiniMarS/README.md

 ### Installation of ClusterMarkers

-Please run the following to install the `ClusterMarkers` package from Development branch:
+Please run the following to install the `ClusterMarkers` package from the Development branch:
 ```
 devtools::install_github("raymondlouie/ClusterMarkers", ref = "Dev")
 ```